UC-MACSS/persp-analysis_A18/README.md

     * You must submit your assignments by committing and pushing them to your fork of this GitHub repository on your personal GitHub account in the appropriate folder (e.g., `https://github.com/[YourGitHubHandle]/Assignments/A1/[filename]`.)
     * Assignments will be given on the day listed in the Daily Course Outline section of this syllabus (see below).
 In general, assignments will be due before class at 11:30am a week after they are assigned.
 However, exact due dates and times will be listed on the assignment.

+* **Plagiarism on writing assignments:** Josh and Nora held a Wednesday night lab on what constitutes plagiarism and how to avoid it.
+Academic honesty is an extremely important principle in academia and at the University of Chicago.
+See the course Canvas site library reserves for two chapters on plagiarism.
+    * Writing assignments must put in quotes and cite any excerpts taken from another work.
+    * If the cited work is the particular paper referenced in the Assignment, no works cited or references are necessary at the end of the composition.
+    * If the cited work is not the particular paper referenced in the Assignment, you MUST include a works cited or references section at the end of the composition.
+    * Any copying of other students' work will result in a zero grade and potential further academic discipline.

 ### Late Problem Sets

 Late problem sets will be penalized 1 points for every hour they are late.
 For example, if an assignment is due on Monday at 11:30am, the following points will be deducted based on the time stamp of the last commit.